 - Smoke

-Placental abruption: A condition in which the placenta separates from the uterus.
-Placental abruption is the most common placental disorder, occurring in 1 out of every 100 pregnancies.
+Placental abruption happens when the placenta separates from the uterus.
+Placental abruption happens in about 1 out of every 100 pregnancies, according to the March of Dimes.
 It usually occurs in the third trimester, but can occur anytime after the 20th week of pregnancy.
 Placental abruption can lead to:

 - Abnormal fetal development